Elephant meat: Consumption during the Zambezi expedition

-Scottish explorer David Livingstone describes how he ate an elephant during the Zambezi expedition in a 1861 letter to Lord Palmerston.
+Scottish explorer David Livingstone describes how he ate an elephant during the Zambezi expedition in an 1861 letter to Lord Palmerston.
 He wrote "when we killed an elephant for food, the rest of the herd stood a mile off for two days."

-Consumption during the 1870 Siege of Paris
+Consumption during the 1870 siege of Paris

-During the Siege of Paris in 1870, elephant meat was consumed, due to a severe shortage of food.
+During the siege of Paris in 1870, elephant meat was consumed, due to a severe shortage of food.
 Along with other animals at the zoo Jardin des Plantes in Paris, both Castor and Pollux were killed and eaten.
 Contemporary accounts indicate that elephant meat did not appeal to Parisian diners.